github/gh-ost/doc/command-line-flags.md

 A more in-depth discussion of various `gh-ost` command line flags: implementation, implication, use cases.

+##### cut-over

+Required.
+You are asked to explicitly state which cut-over algorithm you wish to use.
+Please see more discussion on [cut-over](cut-over.md)

 ##### exact-rowcount

 A `gh-ost` execution need to copy whatever rows you have in your existing table onto the ghost table.
 This can, and often be, a large number.
 Exactly what that number is?